14 Essential Puppy Products You Simply Must Have

 High-Quality Dog Food

 This is one of the biggest ongoing expenses of dog ownership.
 Most vets agree you don’t have to spend a fortune on dog food, but you should pay attention to the ingredients.
 As with most things in life, you get what you pay for.
 “I look for a good quality protein as the first ingredient along with healthy grains and an AAFCO label,” Robinson says.
 This Victor High Protein dog food delivers on all three.
+Don’t forget a dog food storage container to go with it.
 Here’s the lowdown on what it really costs to own a dog — and tangible ways to save a little kibble.

 Puppy Training Pads